quadespresso/qa-infra/README.md

 If you don't even want to see the diff output (ie, quiet mode), drop the `-diff` as well.

 You can run the `fmt` as often as you like.
 You can save it for the last step before doing your commit, if you prefer.
 This is purely for human readability.

+### How would I use Ansible here?

+Relevant files in the root dir of this repo:

+* `ansible.cfg` - a baseline config file which Ansible will reference; among other things, it describes the default inventory file, which is as follows:
+* `hosts.ini` - this is one of the files created by running terraform; do not check your `hosts.ini` into the repo